evkx/evkx.github.io/content/models/ford/capri/capri_extended_range_awd/_index.md

 You can choose between two sound systems for the Ford Capri Extended Range AWD:

-- **Sound system:**: Features six speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features six speakers and delivers a maximum output of 140 watts.
-- **B&O Soundsystem:**: Features ten speakers and delivers a maximum output of 480 watts.
+- **B&O Soundsystem:** Features ten speakers and delivers a maximum output of 480 watts.

 Additionally, the model includes 4 USB-C connections as standard.